Quartet (novel): Background

 By the time of Lenglet's prison release, the Ford affair was unhidden, and Lenglet felt betrayed.
 Soon after, due to his French criminal record, Lenglet was expelled, returning to his native Holland without Rhys.

-Ford and Stella sent Jean to Juan-les-Pins, finding her a live-in job ghostwriting a book on reincarnation and interior design for Rudolph Valentino's mother-in-law Winifred, second wife of American cosmetics millionaire Richard Hudnut.
+Ford and Bowen sent Rhys to Juan-les-Pins, finding her a live-in job ghostwriting a book on reincarnation and interior design for Rudolph Valentino's mother-in-law Winifred, second wife of American cosmetics millionaire Richard Hudnut.

-With that, the 'quartet' after which the novel is named was dissolved.
+With that, the "quartet", after which the novel is named, was dissolved.

-Jean Rhys revisited her relationships with Lenglet and Ford but neither lasted.
-Ford and Stella separated in 1927 after nine years together.
+Rhys revisited her relationships with Lenglet and Ford, but neither lasted.
+Ford and Bowen separated in 1927, after nine years together.
 Rhys and Lenglet remained intermittently estranged, formally separating in 1928 and divorcing in 1933.
-The pair remained close friends, bound by their daughter Maryvonne Lenglet, who was three and in care at the time of her father's imprisonment but later became his custodian.
+The pair remained close friends, bound by their daughter, Maryvonne Lenglet, who was three and in care at the time of her father's imprisonment; she later became his custodian.

 This traumatic episode is considered one of Rhys's great creative catalysts, resulting in Quartet launching her career as a novelist.
-She comments on “L’Affaire Ford” in the Jean Rhys papers.
+She comments on "L'Affaire Ford" in the Jean Rhys papers.

 Jonathan Cape, who had published Rhys's The Left Bank and Other Stories, rejected Quartet as libelous, recognising the notable Ford Madox Ford in its plot.
-With the help of Rhys's subsequent husband, editor and literary agent Leslie Tilden Smith, Quartet was published in 1928 by Chatto and Windus.
+With the help of Rhys's subsequent husband, editor and literary agent Leslie Tilden Smith, Quartet was published in 1928 by Chatto & Windus.

-Quartet's real life character counterparts each published their own version of this episode from their respective viewpoints, all fictionalised except for Stella Bowen's memoir Drawn from Life (1941), which recalls Rhys disparagingly.
+Quartet's real-life character counterparts each published their own version of this episode from their respective viewpoints, all fictionalised, except for Stella Bowen's memoir Drawn from Life (1941), which recalls Rhys disparagingly.
 Quartet was the first published of the four and is the only one still in print.
-Ford Madox Ford's When the Wicked Man (1932) portrays Rhys as hysterical drunken Creole journalist Lola Porter, who uses Joseph Notterdam (Ford's character).
-Jean Lenglet's version appeared under the nom de plume Édouard de Nève in Dutch, French and English.
-His Dutch novel was titled In de Strik (1932).
-His French version was Sous les Verrous (1933).
-Jean Rhys translated Sous les Verrous into English as Barred (1932) for Lenglet, who dedicated it to her.
-Her translation edited the Bowen character, softened her own and revived Lenglet's writing career.
+Ford's When the Wicked Man (1932) portrays Rhys as hysterical drunken Creole journalist Lola Porter, who uses Joseph Notterdam (Ford's character).
+Jean Lenglet's version appeared under the nom de plume Édouard de Nève in Dutch, French, and English.
+His Dutch novel was titled In de Strik (1932), and his French version was Sous les Verrous (1933).
+Rhys translated Sous les Verrous into English as Barred (1932) for Lenglet, who dedicated it to her.
+Her translation edited the Bowen character, softened her own, and revived Lenglet's writing career.

 In old age, Rhys wrote of marriage to Lenglet, their life around Europe, meeting Ford and his literary coaching, in Smile Please: An Unfinished Autobiography (1979), which was published posthumously.

 Adaptations

-The 1981 Merchant Ivory film of the same name, starring Isabelle Adjani, Maggie Smith and Alan Bates, won Adjani the Cannes Film Festival Award for Best Actress and Smith the Evening Standard Awards Best Actress award.
+The 1981 Merchant Ivory film of the same name, starring Isabelle Adjani, Maggie Smith, and Alan Bates, won Adjani the Cannes Film Festival Award for Best Actress and Smith the Evening Standard Awards Best Actress prize.